kedham/Jupyter-notebook-course/README.md

    must create a QIIME 2 artifact by importing our fastq.gz data files.

    Format description:
-    • Since we have already demultiplexed fastq sequence data, we use Casava 1.8 paired-end demultiplexed fastq to import the data.
+    • Since I have already demultiplexed fastq sequence data, I use Casava 1.8 paired-end demultiplexed fastq to import the data.
     • In the Casava 1.8 paired-end demultiplexed fastq format, there are two-fastq.gz file for each sample in the study, and
       the file name includes the sample identifier.